Frequently Asked Questions

 While no two days are the same we have created this short video to showcase a typical day and hear why our Educators love what they do.
 Click here to view the video.

 Do I need a qualification to be an Educator?

 No - you will be well supported in your role by a trained teacher, who will visit at least once per month, and is also available via phone and email if you have any questions or need guidance.

-We provide ongoing opportunities to build your skills, from workshops through to the National Certificate in Early Childhood Education & Care (Level 3), which is available free to all PORSE Educators and can be completed while working with PORSE.
+We provide ongoing opportunities to build your skills, from workshops through to the New Zealand Certificate in Early Childhood Education & Care (Level 4), which is available free to all PORSE Educators and can be completed while working with PORSE.
 Please note that you need to be a New Zealand resident to enrol in this course, or an Australian citizen or permanent resident currently residing in New Zealand.